 On certain dates, you can take a ride on an old steam train which trundles up and down the length of the Floating Harbour, from just outside M Shed (and only costs a few quid to ride).
 Equally occasionally, you can have a go on one of the working cranes, take to the water on a Pyronaut or the Mayflower (believed to be the oldest surviving steam tug in the world).

-7. Experience the iconic Clifton Suspension Bridge
+7. Clifton Suspension Bridge

-You can’t visit Bristol with kids and not check out its most iconic attraction, the breath-taking, Brunel-designed, Clifton Suspension Bridge.
-Spanning the Avon Gorge and looking back towards the architecturally-aesthetic Clifton, rolling Mendip hills and leafy Ashton Court Estate, it’s one of the city’s most picturesque spots from whatever angle you view it.
-Snap a selfie, pop into the Visitor Centre for a bit of history and have a go on the nearby natural rock slide – polished smooth by years of sliding botties.
+You can’t visit Bristol with kids and not check out its iconic attraction, the breath-taking, Brunel-designed, Clifton Suspension Bridge.
+Spanning the Avon Gorge and looking back towards the architecturally-aesthetic Clifton, rolling Mendip hills and leafy Ashton Court Estate, it’s one of the city’s most picturesque spots from whatever angle you view it (here are 10 of the best).

 Perched on the edge of the Avon Gorge, gazing over one of the best views of Clifton Suspension Bridge in Bristol, is Clifton Observatory.
-As well as being a breath-taking viewpoint, the family attraction hides a Giant’s Cave (so-called after mythical Bristol giants Goram and Ghyston who, according to folklore, are said to have created the gorge) and a Camera Obscura.
+As well as being a breath-taking viewpoint, the Bristol attraction hides a Giant’s Cave (so-called after mythical Bristol giants Goram and Ghyston who, according to folklore, are said to have created the gorge) and a Camera Obscura.

 Under 4s are not allowed down to the Giant’s Cave, which descends 27 metres into the rock, opening out, some might say slightly terrifyingly, on a yellow balcony in the middle of the cliff face.